DontTalkJustTravel

 Image by Simao Esteves from Pixabay

-Why Old San Juan is full of legends
+San Juan is full of legends.

 Old San Juan is one of the oldest colonial cities in the Caribbean.
-With centuries of:
+With centuries of Spanish rule, military forts, prisons, cemeteries, and war-era fear… it’s no surprise ghost stories became part of the culture.

 These aren’t theme-park legends.
 Most are stories locals grew up hearing — especially about certain streets and buildings after dark.

-Why Old San Juan feels different at night
+Why Old San Juan Feels Different at Night

 During the day, Old San Juan is colorful and loud.
 At night: